 When you get a perm, your hair is basically undergoing a chemical transformation, meaning that it is also getting damaged.
 Similar to the other chemical processes such as dying or bleaching your hair, the natural barrier that strengthens your hair is damaged during the process.
 This can result in dry, brittle, and unhealthy-looking hair, which is why it is crucial to take care of your hair after getting this treatment done.

-Hair conditioners help to restore the hair to being more manageable and glossy.
+Hair conditioners help to restore the hair to be more manageable and glossy.
 After perming your hair, you may realize that your hair may have more flyaways and static after brushing your hair.
-Conditioners help decrease the static while at the same time smooth out our hair to be glossier and prevent our hair from tangling.
-Deep conditioning your hair may also be something you want to consider as deep conditioners tend to be a on the thicker side and are catered towards dry and chemically treated hair.
+Conditioners help decrease the static while at the same time smooth out our hair to be glossier and prevent it from tangling.
+Deep conditioning your hair may also be something that you want to consider, as deep conditioners tend to be on the thicker side, and are catered towards dry and chemically treated hair.

 Using heat on your hair, whether it be using the hair blow dryer or standing under the sun for prolonged periods of time, on already damaged hair will not help it get any healthier.
 If you absolutely need to use the hair blow dryer, try using heat protectant sprays or heat protectant products first before applying heat onto your hair.